dlax/pglift/docs/user/ops/monitoring.rst

 Monitoring
 ==========

-Instance monitoring is handled by `Prometheus postgres_exporter`_ for which is service is deployed at instance creation.
+Instance monitoring is handled by `Prometheus postgres_exporter`_ for which a service is deployed at instance creation.

 Command line interface